Stability of Attached Transonic Shocks in Steady Potential Flow past Three-Dimensional Wedges: Fixed Point of the Iteration Map: Proof of Theorem 2.1

-\section{Fixed Point of the Iteration Map: Proof of Theorem 2.1}
+\section{$\,$ Fixed Point of the Iteration Map: Proof of Theorem 2.1}

-In order to apply Lemma \ref{lem-linear}, we need to verify the assumptions in Lemma \ref{lem-linear} for the weak transonic shock problem.
-First, it is the uniform ellipticity of equation \eqref{eqn-vflinear}, which is summarized in the following proposition:
+In order to apply Theorem \ref{lem-linear}, we need to verify the assumptions in Theorem \ref{lem-linear} for the weak transonic shock problem.
+First, we verify the uniform ellipticity of equation \eqref{eqn-vflinear}, which is summarized in the following proposition: